So Sweet, So Dead: Plot

 Inspector Capuana, a small town investigator who transferred to the big city with his wife Barbara, investigates the murder of a brutally slashed woman, naked in her bed with developed photos scattered around her corpse, showing she was having an affair.
 The chief insists Capuana dedicate to the case, as he's the best man for the job, even in the heat of scrutiny from the papers consistently criticizing the competence of the police.
 As the murder is high-profile, the police put a rush on rounding up the usual suspects of gays, transvestites, prostitutes, drug addicts, and vagrants, with no promising results.
-Professor Casali, Capuana's trusted colleague, provides critical incite and offers a psychological profile of the killer through autopsy work and analysis of the crime's execution.
+Professor Casali, Capuana's trusted colleague, provides critical insight and offers a psychological profile of the killer through autopsy work and analysis of the crime's execution.
 Casali's trusted assistant in the morgue, Gastone, is briefly considered a suspect by Capuani, as he retains naked pictures of the dead women he prepares and is possibly a necrophile, but this worry is soon dispatched.